AdobeDocs/learning-manager.en/help/migrated/kb/publish-issue-eu-domain.md

 ---

-# Unable to publish to Captivate Prime EU domain {#unable-to-publish-to-captivate-prime-eu-domain}
+# Unable to publish to Captivate Prime EU domain

 ## Issue